Installing EPICpy (and EpicCoder rule editor)

 Operating System Requirements

-Although we have not tested widely, the following setups should work:
+Although we have not tested widely, EPICpy seems to work as expected in the following contexts:

-- MacOS Monteray and later (Intel and ARM based chips)
+- MacOS Monteray-Ventura (Both Intel and ARM based chips)

-- Linux with Ubuntu based distros version 20.10 and later
+- Linux: Debian/Unbuntu based distributions version 20.04 and later

 Installing Prerequisites